mendezVKI/MODULO/README.md

 MODULO - latest update 2.0
 ===================

-This repository contains version 2.0 of MODULO (MODal mULtiscale pOd), a software developed at the von Karman Institute to perform data-driven modal decompositions and, in particular, the Multiscale Proper Orthogonal Decomposition (MPD).
+This repository contains version 2.0 of MODULO (MODal mULtiscale pOd), a software developed at the von Karman Institute to perform data-driven modal decompositions and, in particular, the Multiscale Proper Orthogonal Decomposition (mPOD).

 The old version based on MATLAB implementation and related GUI is no longer maintained but will remain available on the branch "Old_Matlab_Implementation".
 We also keep the first Python implementation in the branch "Old_Python_Implementation".
 See the Readme file in these branches for more information.